Transmission Line Rights-of-Way Use Guidelines

-- Streets, roads, driveways, sewer/water lines, other utility lines or any underground facilities shall not parallel the centerline within the rights of way, but may cross, from one side to the other, at any angle not less than 30 degrees with the centerline.
+- Streets, roads, driveways, sewer/water lines, other utility lines or any underground facilities shall not parallel the centerline within the right of way but may cross, from one side to the other, at any angle not less than 30 degrees with the centerline.
 No portion of such facility or corresponding easement shall be located within 25 feet of Duke Energy’s facilities.
 Roundabouts, cul-de-sacs, intersections (such as roads, driveways and alleyways) are not permitted.

-- Any drainage feature that allows water to pond, causes erosion, directs stormwater toward the rights of way, or limits access to or around Duke Energy facilities is prohibited.
+- Any drainage feature that allows water to pond, causes erosion, directs stormwater toward the right of way, or limits access to or around Duke Energy facilities is prohibited.

 - Contact Duke Energy prior to the construction of lakes, ponds, retention or detention facilities, etc.

-- Parking may be permitted within the rights of way, provided that:
+- Parking may be permitted within the right of way, provided that:

 - Prior to grading, concrete barriers shall be installed at a minimum of 9 feet from the Duke Energy facilities.
 During construction, grading shall be no closer than 10 feet to any Duke Energy facility.

-- Lighting within the rights-of-way limits must be approved by Duke Energy before installing.
+- Lighting within the right-of-way limits must be approved by Duke Energy before installing.
 Due to engineering design standards, lighting is not allowed in the "wire zone."
-Where lighting is approved (border zone), the total height may not exceed 15 feet in Area A and 12 feet in Area B. Contact your Asset Protection specialist as the wire zone varies for the different voltage lines.
+Where lighting is approved ("border zone"), the total height may not exceed 15 feet in Area A and 12 feet in Area B. Contact your Asset Protection specialist as the wire zone varies for the different voltage lines.

 - Duke Energy will not object to certain vegetation plantings as long as:

-- It does not interfere with the access to or the safe, reliable operation and maintenance of Duke Energy facilities.
+- They do not interfere with the access to or the safe, reliable operation and maintenance of Duke Energy facilities.

 - Vegetation that is not in compliance is subject to removal without notice.